chezou/Mykytea-python/README.md

     % make

-  (If you want to install, run)
+If you want to install, run

     % sudo make install

-  (If you fail to make, please try to install SWIG and run)
+If you fail to make, please try to install SWIG and run

     % swig -c++ -python -I/usr/local/include mykytea.i

-  (Or if you still fail on Max OS X, run with some variables)
+Or if you still fail on Max OS X, run with some variables
     % ARCHFLAGS="-arch x86_64" CC=gcc CXX=g++ make

+If you compiled kytea with clang, you need ARCHFLAGS only.

 How to use?
 --------------------